hectorC/LiveKit-Classroom-Audio/README.md

    2. Click **Refresh devices** if the input list is empty.
    3. Pick the audio device that carries your mix (Virtual Audio Cable, USB mixer, etc.).
    4. Press **Connect & Publish Audio**.
 The page sends that input to LiveKit in high-quality stereo.
+   5. This is a bare-bones version but with some HTML and CSS knowledge `teacher.html` or `student.html` can be customized to your desired visual design (making sure you keep the script section and key elements intact).

 - **Student devices**
    1. Go to `http://<server-ip>:3000` or the friendly name (e.g. `http://classroom:3000`).
 The home page automatically shows the listener controls.